iftechfoundation/twine-specs/twee-3-specification.md

 For all sections using the word **must**, software authors are required to implement and follow the requirements therein.

 For all sections using the word **recommended**, software authors are encouraged, but not required, to implement and follow the guidelines therein.

+For all sections using the word **may**, software authors are not required to implement the requirements, but they should be considered best practices.